-Demain 2.
-Professional knowledge

-Domain 3: Professional knowledge

-professional requirements

-national legislative requirements

-the health service and healthcare systems in the four countries

-Domain 4: Capabilities in health promotion and illness prevention

-Domain 5: Capabilities in leadership and teamworking

-Domain 6: Capabilities in patient safety and quality improvement

-patient safety

-quality improvement

-Evidence to MCR

-inform MSF

-decision QIPAT

-End of placement reports

-Category 4: Wig der professional practice

-t research and managing data appropriately

-5. carrying ou

-Descriptors • Manages divided information (data appropriately

-Descriptors Manages clinical information/data appropriately

-Understands principles of research and academic writing

-Demonstrates ability to carry out critical appraisal of the literature

-• Understands the role of evidence in clinical practice and demonstrates shared

-decision making with patients

-Demonstrates appropriate knowledge of research methods, including

-qualitative and quantitative approaches in scientific enquiry

-Demonstrates appropriate knowledge of research principles and concepts

-and the translation of research into practice

-• Follows guidelines on ethical conduct in research and consent for research

-Understands public health epidemiology and global health patterns

-Recognises potential of applied informatics, genomics, stratified risk and

-personalised medicine and seeks advice for patient benefit when appropriate

-GPCs Domain 3: Professional knowledge

-professional requirements

-national legislative requirements
+professional requirements national legislative requirements

-• the health service and healthcare systems in the four countries

-Domain 7: Capabilities in safeguarding vulnerable groups

-Domain 9: Capabilities in research and scholarship

-Evidence to MCR

-inform MSF

-decision MRCP(UK)

-GCP certificate (if involved in clinical research)

-Evidence of literature search and critical appraisal of research

-Use of clinical guidelines

-Quality improvement and audit

-Evidence of research activity

-End of placement reports

-6. Acting as a clinical teacher and clinical supervisor

-Descriptors Delivers offective teaching and training to modical students, junies destars

-Descriptors Delivers effective teaching and training to medical students, junior doctors and other health care professionals

-and other health care professionals

-Delivers effective feedback with action plan
+the health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement patient safety quality improvement Evidence to MCR inform MSF decision QIPAT End of placement reports Category 4: W ider professional practice ut research and managing data appropriately Descriptors Manages clinical information/data appropriately Descriptors Manages clinical information/data appropriately Understands principles of research and academic writing Demonstrates ability to carry out critical appraisal of the literature Understands the role of evidence in clinical practice and demonstrates shared desiring making with nations. decision making with patients Demonstrates appropriate knowledge of research methods, including available and guaranteeting approaches in scientific anguing qualitative and quantitative approaches in scientific enquiry Demonstrates appropriate knowledge of research principles and concepts and the translation of research into practice. and the translation of research into practice Follows guidelines on ethical conduct in research and consent for research Understands public health epidemiology and global health patterns Recognises potential of applied informatics, genomics, stratified risk and 000 personalised medicine and seeks advice for patient benefit when appropriate GPCs Domain 3: Professional knowledge professional requirements national legislative requirements the health service and healthcare systems in the four countries Domain 7: Capabilities in safeguarding vulnerable groups Domain 9: Capabilities in research and scholarship Evidence to MCR inform MSF decision MRCP(UK) GCP certificate (if involved in clinical research) Evidence of literature search and critical appraisal of research Use of clinical guidelines Quality improvement and audit Evidence of research activity End of placement reports 6.
+Acting as a clinical teacher and clinical supervisor Descriptors Delivers effective teaching and training to medical students, junior doctors and other health care professionals Delivers effective feedback with action plan Able to supervise less experienced trainees in their clinical assessment and management of patients Able to supervise less experienced trainees in carrying out appropriate - Abic to supervise less experienced trainees in earrying out appropriate practical procedures

-Able to supervise less experienced trainees in their clinical assessment and management of patients Able to supervise less experienced trainees in carrying out appropriate practical procedures Able to provide clinical supervision to doctors in earlier stages of training
+Able to provide clinical supervision to doctors in earlier stages of training

 GPCs Domain 1: Professional values and behaviours

 Domain 8: Capabilities in education and training

 Evidence to MCR

 inform MSF

-decision TO
+decision то

 Relevant training course

 End of placement reports